 Why Project Himalaya?
 We really care and offer amazing service in every detail, our trek service is better (or at minimum equal) to any other company so that you can just turn up with the right gear and enjoy.

-2006 update: this turned into an attempt on Kang Yatze.
+2006: planned for elsewhere, this turned into an attempt on Kang Yatze.
 Serious about it, we had everything set up and it rained records, we were about the only people that didn't abandon our trek, even if we didn't have a chance to summit.

-2004 Caravan 6000 exploratory with Eric, Brian & Andriya: we climbed the sharks fin, my 2nd to last of the 6000m Mentok peaks and branched off an already minor route to cross the Rupshu ice field - we now know some of its secrets.
+2004 Caravan 6000 exploratory with Eric, Brian & Andriya: we climbed the sharks fin, my 2nd to last of the 6000m Mentok peaks and branched off an already minor route to cross the "Rupshu ice field" - we now know some of its secrets.
 We didn't find the "unknown" peak.
-Leaving, we 'made' passes, including the disused 5300m Takling La.
+Leaving, we made passes, including the disused 5300m Takling La.

 2003 Caravan 6666 exploration with Richard and Nicola: we climbed five (!)
 6000m peaks, including the devilish 6666m, some Mentoks and spied this "unknown" peak again (below), and some of the mysterious "Rupshu ice field", as pilots call it.

 2002 Caravan Explorer 6000: from Pang we pioneered our classic Caravan HIGH route - the lowest passes were around 5700m, the highest was 6000m and of course a couple of us peaked over 6000m.
 September was cold!

 2001 Caravan 6666: in retrospect it was this 39 day trek that started my fascination with the region.
 We eyed many peaks (climbed on later trips) and, climbed Chamser Kangri 6622 and Lungser Kangri 6666m.
 An all time classic trek.

 This photo has haunted me since 2003, finally we will climb this peak!